 2. Improving health of the heart

-Oolong tea plays a beneficial role in reducing cholesterol levels as due it’s semi-oxidised state, it’s able to produce polyphenol radical that is of the perfect size.
+Oolong tea plays a beneficial role in reducing cholesterol levels due to its semi-oxidised state, it’s able to produce polyphenol radical that is of the perfect size.
 This polyphenol radical helps in activating enzyme lipase and dissolve body fat.
-Not only this, it also plays an important role in regulating blood pressure.
+Not only this, but it also plays an important role in regulating blood pressure.

-In a Japanese research, in which about 76000 people were tested for the benefits of Oolong tea, it was identified and concluded that having this form of tea every day, reduces the risk of heart diseases by 61 percent.
+In a Japanese research study, in which about 76000 people were tested for the benefits of Oolong tea, it was identified and concluded that having this form of tea every day, reduces the risk of heart diseases by 61 per cent.